Bob Elias Hall of Fame announces four new inductees

 Stenderup grew up on a farm in the Arvin area and graduated from Cal Poly-San Luis Obispo, where he earned a degree in international agriculture business.

-“As I reflect over my climbs — we have a lot of free time on the mountains — I realized that so much of my success is because of my background in agriculture and this community that I have here," Stenderup said.
+“As I reflect over my climbs — we have a lot of free time on the mountains — I realized that so much of my success is because of my background in agriculture and this community that I have here," Stenderup said of Kern County.
 "So much of our rich history is grit and perseverance.
 My family, they’ve been in agriculture about 95 years now in the Arvin area.
 It just means a lot to me.”

 Donald Valpredo